Tel: 020 8820 7000

 Admissions Criteria for school Nursery

-The school will admit 38 children to the Nursery class each year.
+The school will admit 42 children to the Nursery class each year.
 Priority will be given to children in public care.
-The places will be broken down into two categories.
-19 places will be allocated to the AM slot, and 19 places will be allocated to the PM slot.
+If your child is eligible for full time nursery please let the school know and they will be given a full time space. the remainder of the spaces will be split into AM and PM slots.

 The following criteria will be used by the governors, in order of priority if a year group is oversubscribed.
 Some places are given to children with SEN statements.